dan-f/concurrent-wc/README.md

 3. Optionally take a single command-line argument specifying a different directory.
 4. Sort the files in terms of number of lines, in descending order.
+5. Print the running time, rounded to the nearest integer, in milliseconds

 e.g.